jjl014/RailsChat/README.md

 For debugging, I mainly used debugger and the rails console.
 As for testing, I used RSpec to test the Chat model's validations.
 For the controllers, I wasn't able to test it correctly since I kept getting a missing template error (possibly due to not having an actual html view), so I scrapped the controller tests.

 ## Design
+I decided to use Rails as my backend frame work and Postgresql as the database.
+I understand that there are probably better options that would be more efficient, but I chose to go with what I had more experience with.

 For the schema, I used the required columns(username, test, timeout) and also added a new column, expired, which is a boolean to keep track of chats that were already expired.
 That way, whenever we query the database, it will ignore all the chats that have been expired already.
 I also added indexing on the username column to speed up the queries.

 I moved the routes under the api namespace so that the default format would be json.